Public-Health-Scotland/demo_oracle/README.md

 ```
 python demo.py
 ```

-9. The file my_db.py contains a Python class that which facilitates the connection to Oracle and retrieves data in a pandas dataframe.
-It will be used in your jupyter notebook e.g. my_jupyter.
+The script my_db.py contains a Python class that which facilitates the connection to Oracle and retrieves data in a pandas dataframe.
+Call my_oracle_object.query_to_df to get a pandas dataframe.

 # References